chung-leong/react-seq/examples/payment/README.md

 # Payment form example

 This example demonstrates form handling using React-seq.
-It shows how the use of an async generator makes dynamic JS import both easy and natural.
+It shows how using async generators makes dynamic JS import easy and natural.
 It also showcases React-seq's event management system.

 ## Seeing the code in action